grpc/proposal/A55-xds-stateful-session-affinity.md

 that works with Envoy will continue to work with proxyless gRPC without any modifications.

-The design involves following 4 parts.
+The design involves following 5 parts.

+### `XdsClient` to Include Endpoint Health Status

+The `EdsUpdate` struct from the `XdsClient` will be enhanced to include the [endpoint health status][eds-health-status] for each endpoint. `XdsClient` will also be modified to include endpoints in `DRAINING` state in the `EdsUpdate` reported to the watchers.

 ### Listener and Route Configuration through xDS